USS Atascosa: End-of-war activity

 Atascosa returned to Ulithi on 31 August.
 However, her service in the Pacific had not yet ended, as she left on 8 September to steam to Tokyo Bay.
 She remained in Japan until 24 September, then sailed to San Pedro, Los Angeles.
 The oiler arrived back in the United States on 8 October.

 Post-war decommissioning

-Atascosa was decommissioned on 21 January 1946 at Mare Island, California; her name was struck from the Navy list on 7 February; and she was transferred to the Maritime Commission on 1 July 1946.
+Atascosa was decommissioned on 21 January 1946 at Mare Island, California; her name was struck from the Navy list on 7 February; and she was transferred to the United States Maritime Commission on 1 July 1946.

 Sold to the Standard Oil Company of New Jersey in 1947 and renamed SS Esso Syracuse, she transferred to Panamanian registry in 1950 but continued serving as SS Esso Syracuse until scrapped at Genoa 1960.
 329 ft forward part grafted to 274 ft after part of SS Esso Buffalo which became bulk carrier SS Spitfire and was scrapped 1973.